nextthingco/docs/Gadget-docs/source/includes/_build.md

 ## Two Ways to Build With Gadget

-See demos with pullable images, start developing by cloning/editing/building our Dockerfiles from Github.

-1. **Pull Example Images** from Docker Hub and deploy to hardware.
+1. **Pull images**, including our demos, from Docker Hub and deploy to hardware.
 See the Examples LINK section to learn about this process.

-2. **Build Images** locally on a development computer.
+2. **Build images** locally on a development computer.
 Use GadgetCLI to deploy and run containers on C.H.I.P.
 Pro and other Gadget supported hardware.
-See the Build Images Locally section LINK to learn more about that.
+See the Build Images Locally section LINK to learn more.

 ## Example Images